viggy28/awesome-onprem/README.md

 -

 # How to contribute?
 This is purely community led.
 It's going to be hard to validate.
-So, please provide any references while submitting.
+So, please provide any references while submitting the PR.